3 physicists share Nobel Prize for work on quantum science | Technology

 They continue with chemistry on Wednesday and literature on Thursday.
 The 2022 Nobel Peace Prize will be announced on Friday and the economics award on Oct 10.

-The prizes carry a cash award of 10 million Swedish kronor (nearly USD 900,000) and will be handed out on Dec.
-10. The money comes from a bequest left by the prize's creator, Swedish inventor Alfred Nobel, who died in 1895.
+The prizes carry a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec 10.
+The money comes from a bequest left by the prize's creator, Swedish inventor Alfred Nobel, who died in 1895.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)